Dental Basics: What Are Wisdom Teeth?

 When impacted wisdom teeth push against adjacent teeth, they can cause misalignment, damage, or even cavities in the neighboring teeth.

-Rare, abnormal growths around impacted wisdom teeth, which can lead to discomfort, swelling, or even bone damage if left untreated.
+Rare, abnormal growths around impacted wisdom teeth can lead to discomfort, swelling, or even bone damage if left untreated.

 Impacted Wisdom Teeth